Colored Markov polycategories and diagrammatic differentiation: Background and notation

 A color-compatible connection may require a transformation between the corresponding measurable spaces.
 This transformation is represented by an interface kernel.
 If $f:\chi(B)\to \chi(C)$ is a compatible object-color morphism, the associated interface kernel is written $\kappa_{f;B,C}:B\to C$.
 The notation includes the objects $B$ and $C$, and the color morphism $f$, because the same color-level relation may apply to different underlying measurable spaces.

-The definition of interface kernels and their coherence laws is given in Section~\ref{sec:colored_markov_polycategories}.
+The definition of interface kernels and their identity and composition laws are given in Section~\ref{sec:colored_markov_polycategories}.
 The convention is that colors specify typed compatibility, while interface kernels specify the probabilistic or deterministic data transformation needed to realize a typed connection.

 Morphism colors are used separately from object colors.
-They constrain which boxes may be composed or regarded as compatible in a given model.
-A unit morphism color is denoted by an object $e_{\M}$.
-This avoids confusing unit colors with identity morphisms in the category or structure of morphism colors.
+They classify boxes by their typed input and output profiles.
+Identity morphism colors in $\M$ are written $\id_c:(c)\to(c)$ for object colors $c$.